sandpiper-framework/sandpiper/test/api/README.md

 ```
 ./sandpiper init --id 10000000-0000-0000-0000-000000000000
 ```
+Notice that we included the `--id` option on the `init` command.
+This option lets you provide the `server_id` rather than having the software assign a random unique value (allowing our existing tests to work without change).
+This should not be done in a production environment because we want each company_id to be globally unique.

 You will be prompted for your PostgreSQL Host Address, Port and Superuser credentials.
 This is required to create a new database.
-In most cases, you can simply press Enter to accept the default value (shown in parentheses).
+In most cases, you can simply press `Enter` to accept the default value (shown in parentheses).

 ```
 sandpiper (v0.1.2-75-gd49f4eb)